Addiction Is A Family Disease: Here’s How Recovery Can Help

 We explored how family dynamics contribute to addiction and vice versa; we also discussed healthy ways for family members to cope and support each other while managing their own struggles with addiction.

-Through our sessions, I learned just how important family dynamics can be when it comes to addiction.
+Through my work with addiction and families, I learned just how important family dynamics can be when it comes to addiction.
 It isn’t an individual’s sole responsibility to overcome their addiction; their family plays a huge role in the process.

 I was able to witness firsthand the powerful effects of understanding and accepting family dynamics within the context of addiction–and how, with dedication and support from each other, family members can help each other manage their addiction.